ArbitrumFoundation/governance/docs/proposal_lifecycle_example.md

 ## Overview

-The following describes the steps involved in a _typical_ governance execution; i.e., a governance action on L2 that goes through the permissionless governance process (with no actions performed by the security council.)
+The following describes the steps involved in a _typical_ governance execution; i.e., a governance action on L2 that goes through the permissionless governance process (with no actions performed by the security council).

 The execution is initially proposed on layer 2 and takes a _round trip_; i.e., a message is passed down to layer 1 and then another back up to layer 2 where it is ultimately executed.
 This round-trip exists to enforce the required delay period between a proposal passing and its execution.
 For rationale, see the Governance Constitution.